October 6, 2016

 Bom Bom, with her gymnastic, slapstick, and sometimes rude moves, outdances the competition to come out on top.
 Her prize?
 An electric fan.

 But the rest of the film runs like an extended fantasy sequence, patched together with low-fi special effects.
 “We used green screen a lot because I knew it was going to be difficult to get a very clean version of her dancing at night,” Deller continues.
 “In a studio, we could do whatever we wanted.
 It’s all quite abstract.”

 There’s an acid-laced daggering scene with celebrated Jamaican dancer Shelly Belly, who also contributes to the piece’s steamy original soundtrack, produced by Sanjay Ramanand, which you can hear above.

-In another section Bom Bom swims in a shark-infested ocean before being eaten by a doting, talking chameleon.
+In the final section Bom Bom swims in a shark-infested ocean before she is eaten by a doting, talking chameleon.
 Bengolea explains: “I really wanted to shoot under water with sharks and rays and many different fishes in an aquarium.
 Bom Bom was very afraid but when are you are afraid, it can be like magic.”

 Order the soundtrack to Bom Bom’s Dream on vinyl from VF Editions.

 Bom Bom’s Dream runs at The Infinite Mix until Sunday 4th December 2016.
 Entry is free – plan your visit here.